s-Hale/NCNewsBE/Readme.md

 The back end section of a news website where users can browse a series of articles and narrow the selection down by topic.
 Users can add comments to articles, and delete their own, plus they have the ability to vote up or down on articles or comments.

-A full version is hosted here: ""
+A full version is hosted here: [Northcoders News](https://agile-stream-27526.herokuapp.com)

 ### Prerequisites